mattrondel/D415/Glossary_and_Acronyms.md

 ### SDDC
 Software-Defined Data Centers

+This combines SDN and virtualization, the SDDC is a data storage facility where all infrastruture are virtualized and devivered as a service

-often reffered to as a data center where al infrastructure is virtualized and delivered as a service.
+Often reffered to as a data center where al infrastructure is virtualized and delivered as a service.
 Control of the data center is fully automated by software

 ### Software defined power SDP
 https://ebookcentral.proquest.com/lib/westerngovernors-ebooks/reader.action?docID=5611487&ppg=34